Merck Manual

 Treatment to control breathing

 The breathing tube is inserted through the mouth and into the windpipe (trachea)—called endotracheal intubation.
 Oxygen is delivered directly into the lungs through the tube.
 The tube also prevents people from inhaling stomach contents after vomiting.
-Before inserting the tube, doctors may spray the person's throat with a numbing spray or give the person a drug to prevent the muscles from contracting involuntarily (a paralytic drug).
+Before inserting the tube, doctors may spray the person's throat with a numbing spray or give the person a medication to prevent the muscles from contracting involuntarily (a paralytic medication).
 The tube is then attached to a mechanical ventilator.

 Mechanical ventilation can cause agitation, which can be treated with a sedative.